-• You have the right to ask us for a copy of the information about your appeal.
-To ask for a copy, call Member Services at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time.
+You have the right to ask us for a copy of the information about your appeal.
+To ask for a copy, call Member Services at the number at the bottom of the page.

 If you wish, you and your doctor or other prescriber may give us additional information to support your appeal.